danthedaniel/danthedaniel.github.io/content/posts/chatgpt-political-compass.md

 ## Peaking Behind the Curtain

 While ChatGPT has been told explicitely by OpenAI *not* to discuss certain topics, the model it uses has a lineage that closely ties it to the standard `text-davinci` model accessible in the [OpenAI playground](https://beta.openai.com/playground).
+This model lacks those restrictions.

 With the guard rails down we can get some interesting answers from GPT-3.